-\size class & condition should also be noted during this survey.
+size class & condition should also be noted during this survey.

 A community that determines they have a minor component of ash and EAB may not be a threat, a more generalized urban forest management plan that incorporates a section on invasive/exotic pests may be appropriate.
+Refer to contacts in Appendix A for assistance with an urban forest management plan.